Cookies on BBB.org

 BBB Tip: Hiring a lawyer

 By Better Business Bureau.
-October 27, 2017.
+October 29, 2024.

-Visit for a Consultation.
+Schedule a consultation.
 Find out ahead of time if there is a charge for a consultation.
 If you can, meet with more than one lawyer before choosing who to hire.
 Your goal is to find an attorney with whom you are comfortable.
 Your case may involve very personal information and your attorney will often need to know many confidential details about you or your business.
 Provide a clear summary and bring any documents or materials that may help the lawyer understand your situation.
 Interview the lawyer about their training and experience.
 Make sure you understand the fee arrangement, including hourly fees, expenses, billing, and payments.

 Questions to ask: